“Where's the link to that policy again?” or “How do I access that document?”

 Ans: Generally, yes.
 Most trusted bots provide enterprise-grade security, encryption, and Single Sign-On (SSO) support.
 Still, it’s essential to review each tool’s compliance standards (such as SOC 2 and GDPR) before integration.

-- What happens when the bot doesn’t know an answer?
+- What happens when the bot doesn’t know the answer?

 Ans: Smart bots like ClearFeed’s bot handle this well.
 They might ask for clarification, suggest related articles, escalate the query to a support agent, or create a ticket automatically in tools like Zendesk or Jira.